L1S69/CryptoPriceBot/README.md

 ## License

-Crypto Bot is licensed under the MIT License.
+CryptoPriceBot is licensed under the MIT License.
 See `LICENSE` for more information.